-The Orchestra consists of approximately seventy professional musicians from New York State, Canada, and New England, along with several Artists Faculty and a few exceptionally talented students from The Crane School of Music.
-These musicians have performed with the Montreal Symphony, Toronto Symphony, National Arts Centre Orchestra, the Buffalo, Rochester, and Syracuse Symphonies, and other major orchestras around the world.
+The Orchestra consists of approximately seventy professional musicians from New York State, Canada, and New England, along with several Artists Faculty and a few exceptionally talented student apprentices from The Crane School of Music.
+Many of these musicians have performed with the Montreal Symphony, Toronto Symphony, National Arts Centre Orchestra, the Buffalo, Rochester, and Syracuse Symphonies, and other major orchestras around the world.

-The Orchestra earns some revenue from ticket sales and concert fees but it still seeks significant financial assistance from businesses, local organizations and generous individuals.
+The Orchestra earns approximately 25% of its revenue from ticket sales and concert fees, requiring it to seek significant financial assistance from businesses, local organizations and generous individuals.
 A growing core of support, with leadership from organizations like the Northern New York Community Foundation, NY Air Brake, Clarkson University, The Corning Incorporated Foundation, Pat Collins Real Estate, The Sweetgrass Foundation, Community Bank NA, and Stewart’s Shops has helped sustain The Orchestra of Northern New York’s exceptional quality.
-Corporate support also helps keep tickets affordable and all concerts free to children twelve and under.
+Corporate support also helps keep tickets affordable and all concerts free to children seventeen and under.